A-safarji/Time-series-deep-learning/README.md

 * [Contributing](#contributing)

 # Stock Data
-Data are obtained from 2010–01–04 to 2021–11–02 for Apple Inc (AAPL) and exported directly from Yahoo finance.
+Data are obtained from 2010–01–04 to 2021–11–02 (11 years, 9 months) for Apple Inc (AAPL) and exported directly from Yahoo finance.
 Stock price history will be for the past 11 years (including the Covid-19 period).
 You can use Yahoo Finance API to grab stock data as well.
 * [more about data descrption from here](https://github.com/A-safarji/Time-series-deep-learning/tree/main/Date)

 # Visualising Stacked LSTM Result